benmomo/eiffel-ontology-doc/docs/ontology.md

 -	Least but not last, **documents** are another category of data beyond datasets that can provide additional information about datasets and applications.
 For example, they can be PDF files describing the usage of datasets and applications in different use cases.
 The concept of document can be extended from the schema.org **DigitalDocument** concept, as some of their fields are really useful.

+*Note: Automatic documentation has been generated via the OWL Doc Protege plugin and is available [here](https://eiffo.satrdlab.upv.es/owl-doc/eiffo/)*

 <br/><br/>